emilyeserven/emilyeserven.github.io/_flexfolio/projects/dam.md

 2. The structure of the app lent itself to React's usage of components.
 3. Due to the popularity of React, there's been a surge of resources dedicated to learning it.

-For those who aren't aware of how React works, I'd also like to talk more specifically about the concept of components.
+For those who aren't aware of how React works, I'd like to talk more specifically about the concept of components.
 At a high level, you can just think of components as sections of code.
 They are supposed to be self contained, and may also be reusable, saving the developer time and possible frustrations relating to not adhering to Don't Repeat Yourself[^dry] best practices.
 Components are so important to how React works, that the "Component-Based" nature of it is prominently advertised on the framework's homepage[^react].

 ### Routing